Column: Real ID is not a driving rights issue

 Minnesota legislators are debating the issue again in this session.
 But a new wrinkle was added when the governor encouraged DFLers to oppose the bill if it didn’t include language to allow undocumented residents the opportunity to get a driver’s license.
 That’s a real head scratcher.
 On the one hand, proponents have suggested getting undocumented residents to take a driving exam would serve to make our roads safer, thus protecting more Minnesotans when we get behind the wheel.
 It would also serve as a possible avenue to citizenship for those undocumented folks who will recognize that part of being a good citizen is following the laws that have been established here.

-But there is one fundamental hurdle that must be reconciled if we were to allow that to happen: an undocumented resident is not a legal citizen of the U.S. How do you legally offer the opportunity for a driver’s license to those who have not gained citizenship when those rights are normally reserved for those who are legal citizens?
+But there is one fundamental hurdle that must be reconciled if we were to allow that to happen: How do you legally offer the opportunity for a driver’s license to those who would not otherwise be eligible to receive one?

 The privacy aspects of Real ID are profound enough that the debate about it should be allowed to occur without attaching any confusing undocumented resident licensing questions.
 That is a separate issue that deserves a separate discussion, especially since there are roughly 100,000 undocumented residents living in Minnesota as of 2014, according to the Pew Research Center.
 They represent 2.7 percent of our workforce and 3.8 percent of our K-12 student population.
 They are part of our communities.